rupanshi-chawda/rupanshi-chawda/README.md

 <div align="center" >
 My mornings usually start with a good Novel and ends up with my Laptop, Coding my nights away. <br>
-I am a Software developer 👩‍💻 from India, currently pursuing Computer Science from KIIT Univeristy. <br>
+I am a Software Developer 👩‍💻 from India, currently pursuing Computer Science from KIIT Univeristy. <br>
-I like Desiging things, Building them, Exploring ways to improve their efficiency and performance. <br>
+I like Desiging things, Building them Securely & Exploring ways to improve their efficiency and performance. <br>
 Supporter for 📜 Open Source, ☁️ Cloud computing, 🚀 DevOps and 🆕 Innovation. <br>
 </div>
 <br>